root27/filecrypt/README.md

 # File Encryption and Decryption CLI Tool

 This is a simple CLI tool that encrypts and decrypts files contents.

+## Features

+- Encrypts and decrypts files

+- Only supports text files

 ## Usage